docutils/docutils/docutils/docs/user/config.rst

 with the `"sectnum" directive`_.

-If disabled, section numbers might be added to the output by the renderer (e.g. by LaTeX or via a CSS style definition).
+If disabled, section numbers might be added to the output by the renderer (e.g. by CSS style rules or by LaTeX).

 :Default: True.
 :Options: ``--section-numbering``, ``--no-section-numbering``.